Welcome to Kindle Project

 We believe that impact and cultural shifts come from diversity of perspective and skill.
 With unique expertise and creative interests, our virtual office is a place of wild and inspired exchanges on a daily basis.
 To learn about each member of our dynamic team click below.

 A photographer and multimedia artist, Sadaf’s work has included documenting Afghan refugee camps and the survivors of the 1947 partition in both India and Pakistan.
-Her work has received international recognition and is largely influenced by the confluence of cultural contradictions that exist within her as a first-generation Afghan American woman.
+Her work has received international recognition.

 Arianne received her MA in Peace Education from the United Nations University for Peace and completed an honours degree in Religious Studies at Concordia University.
 She lives and works from Toronto and loves Rupaul’s Drag Race.